 BDAG refers to A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd Edition, by Walter Bauer, revised and edited by F.W Danker, University of Chicago Press, 2000.

 In the 1800s-1900s large amounts of ancient papyri were discovered in Egypt.
 Some of these papyri were letters addressed to women using the term kuria in a way that seems to denote both respect and affection.
-(Similarly some men are addressed as kurios as a term of respect and affection.)
-Kuria could be translated as “dear madam” in this context.
+(Similarly, some men are addressed as kurios as a term of respect and affection.)
+Kuria can be translated as “dear madam” in this context.
 (And kurios as “dear sir”.)
-These papyrus letters date from the 3rd century.
+These papyrus letters date from the first few centuries of the common era.
 More about this here.

 Others, such as James Strong (who collated Strong’s concordance), also believe that Kyria was a proper name.